-Pace University is required by the U.S. Department of Homeland Security and the Department of State to report international students' arrival, full-time registration, academic status and progress, local address, as well as other information.
+Pace University is required by the U.S. Department of Homeland Security and the Department of State to report international students' arrival, full-time registration, academic status and progress, and local address, as well as other information.

-It is mandatory to check-in with ISS as well as attend the mandatory F-1 Information Session.
+It is mandatory to check-in with ISS, as well as attend the mandatory F-1 Information Session.

 UNDERGRADUATE INTERNATIONAL STUDENTS